XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-java.md

 ## Keep on building

-Now that you know how to use `xrpl4j` to connect to the XRP Ledger, generate a wallet, and look up information about an account, you can also use `xrpl4j` to:
+Now that you know how to use `xrpl4j` to connect to the XRP Ledger, get an account, and look up information about it, you can also use `xrpl4j` to:

 * [Send XRP](send-xrp.html).
 * [Set up secure signing](set-up-secure-signing.html) for your account.